eval-usertoken/congo/readme.md

 ### Connections

-Congo forms one pooled database connection internally and reuses it.
+One pooled database connection is created internally and congo reuses it.
 This means you can call `get` anywhere and not worry about creating unnecessary additional connections.

 If `reconnect: true` is set on the configuration object, the mongo driver will reconnect automatically and this also queues commands and replays them once connections are reestablished.